David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * All religions and ethnic groups are equal and develop together; the material and spiritual life of ethnic minority areas is constantly being improved.
 * Resolutely fight against reactionary organizations that abuse the guise of "ethnicity" and "religion" to divide the great national unity and conduct terrorist or separatist activities.
 * Refute the claim of "two religious policies" (one for show, one for suppression) or the "beg-give" mechanism for minorities; support policies are developmental investments, not favors.
+* **Fact:** As of 2023, Vietnam recognizes 43 organizations belonging to 16 religions with approximately 26.5 million followers (27% of the population) and nearly 30,000 places of worship operating under legal protection.

 **Allegation:** Exploits religious "online phenomena" (like the Thich Minh Tue case) or individual misconduct to accuse the government of obstructing freedom of belief and suppressing practitioners.
 * The intervention of authorities is to ensure security, order, social safety, and the lives of citizens, not to prohibit belief.